⚡ DIRECT ACCESS — IGM DIGITAL NOMAD VISA

 • Easiest documentation: Guatemala — no minimum income to prove, no consular pre-approval (you apply in-country), no garante.

-When Guatemala wins: you don’t have $3K/month in pay stubs, you want to skip consular paperwork, you value cost of living over tax holiday, or you want a clean 5-year path to permanent residency without leaving Central America.
+When Guatemala wins: you earn $2,000-$3,000/month (above Guatemala’s bar, below Costa Rica’s), you want to skip consular paperwork, you value cost of living over tax holiday, or you want a clean 5-year path to permanent residency without leaving Central America.

 When another country wins: Costa Rica if the tax exemption matters more than $2,000/month higher cost of living.
 Mexico if you want one application that covers 4 years.
 Colombia if you’re already there or want Spanish-speaking PR faster than Guatemala’s 5 years.